lightspeedwp/lsx/readme.txt

 If you're a developer who's spotted a bug issue and have a fix, or simply have functionality you think would extend our core theme, we are always happy to accept your contribution!
 Visit the [LSX theme on Github](https://github.com/lightspeeddevelopment/lsx) and submit a Pull Request with your updates.

 == Changelog ==

+= 2.5.1 =
+* Fix - Adding in a conditional to check if an interface exists before trying to include the Yoast Schema

+= 2.5.0 =
+* Dev - Removed the unsed Bootstrap SCSS and Glyphicon files.
+* Dev - Added in a filter to allow plugins to lazy load the sliders
+* Dev - Added in a function to remove the Popup Maker plugin admin bar tools.
+* Dev - Added in a function to defer all JS files enqueued except jquery.js
+* Dev - Preloaded all font declaration files
+* Dev - Removed the Block styles into a its own CSS file.
+* Dev - Added in a schema class which creates the Article Schema using the Yoast API
+* Fix - Fixing the pagination pointers.
+* Fix - Reducing the excerpt to 30 words.
+* Fix - Fixed minor CSS bugs with the post and page Block layouts.

 = 2.4.0 =
 * Fix - Removing the post meta, as it is being added via an action.